oksusoo1/fireflutter/README.md

 conditions;
 	- There is no more subscribing for all new posts and all new comments.
-		Users must enable or disable indivisually.
+		Users must enable or disable each category indivisually.

+ui;
-		User can also enable all or disable all by one button touch in the setting screen.
+  - User can also enable all or disable all by one button touch in the setting screen.
+  - User can enable or disable selectively in settings screen.
+  - See https://github.com/withcenter/wonderfulkorea/issues/70 for ui design;

 how;
 	- When a user subscribed 'comments_qna' and the user also enabled 'comment notification',